melisgl/journal/README.md

 <a id="x-28JOURNAL-3AEVENT-ARGS-20FUNCTION-29"></a>
 - [function] **EVENT-ARGS** *IN-EVENT*

-    Return the arguments of `IN-EVENT`, normally populated with the `ARGS` form in [`JOURNALED`][6267].
+    Return the arguments of `IN-EVENT`, normally populated using the `ARGS` form in [`JOURNALED`][6267].

 <a id="x-28JOURNAL-3A-40OUT-EVENTS-REFERENCE-20MGL-PAX-3ASECTION-29"></a>